-A couple of the methods here, are in themselves ways to have a type of psychedelic experience.
+A couple of the integration techniques covered here, are in themselves ways to have a type of psychedelic experience.
 That makes them a unique psychedelic integration technique.
 Because part of the integration becomes re-introducing a controlled amount of the psychedelic affect.
 Another benefit of re-introducing some of the experience is along the same lines as discussion.
 Often during a psychedelic experience a person will grab on to something memorable.
 And take that as being the only message because it is easy to remember.
 The result of which can be missing out on other less intrusive parts of the experience.
 Methods that have a psychedelic aspect to them can re-mind you of these other parts easier.
-Other methods are purely about processing without introducing more experience.
+And other methods are purely about processing without introducing more experience.
 Psychedelic processing includes expression, acceptance and connection.
-All the techniques here will allow some or all of that.
+And all the techniques here will allow some or all of that.

 Intention free integration

 Present in most of these methods is also the ability to just let go and see what arises.
-This is powerful as it reflects the very idea of psychedelics.
+And this is powerful as it reflects the very idea of psychedelics.
 Intention free deep dives into non ordinary states of consciousness will often produce the best results.
 And the same applies to integration.
 This may sound like a contradiction, but it isn’t.
 Yes, there is an intention with integration.
 But the intention, is to be open to new ways of doing and being.
-If that means your process of integration changes as you go, then that is OK.
+And if that means your process of integration changes as you go, then that is OK.
 The important part is to start and be flexible to altering direction.
-You may get a missing piece during the process that totally changes your goal.
+And you may get a missing piece during the process that totally changes your goal.

 Externalising internal experience

-Drawing, writing, journaling or movement about your experiences are a valuable tool for integration.
-Having a pen and notebook nearby to write notes or draw diagrams and pictures can be helpful.
+Drawing, writing, journaling or movement about your experiences are valuable tools for integration.
+And having a pen and notebook nearby to write notes or draw diagrams and pictures can be helpful.
 Transferring ideas to paper adds another level of understanding to internal experiences that would otherwise be forgotten.
 Creative energy unexpressed can turn inward and become destructive.
 Journaling and artistic expression is about developing the observational side of your personality.
 And observation is key to understanding.
 Again, the main methods I will outline here all encompass elements of stillness, presence and observation.